Kuuuube/minimal-pairs/README.md

 - No login required.

-- Strict vs lazy pair finding option when sorting for specific pair types.
+- Added strict vs lazy pair finding option when sorting for pattern types.

 - Optimized asset sizes for faster loading, perfect score on Google's Lighthouse audit.

+## Options

+### Patterns

+- `Heiban / Odaka`: Allows for selecting or deselecting Heiban and Odaka pitch patterns.

+- `Atamadaka`: Allows for selecting or deselecting Atamadaka pitch patterns.

+- `Nakadaka`: Allows for selecting or deselecting three different Nakadaka pitch patterns.

+### Other

+- `Only Devoiced Words`: Only shows words containing devoicing.

+- `Strict Pair Finding`: Only shows pairs where both words in the pair belong to a selected pattern.
+The default behavior shows any pair containing at least one of the selected patterns.

+- `Muffle Audio`: Applies a lowpass filter to the audio output set to 200hz cutoff frequency and 12db/octave rolloff.

 ## Online Usage